DataDog/hiring-engineers/markdown/conclusion.md

 First we saw how to prepare your infrastructure for monitoring through [the use of tags](./collecting_metrics.com).
 We then saw how to use the tags we set up to [visualize the data](./collecting_metrics.md) and then set up [alerting on the data via monitors](./monitors.md) to be notified when something out of the ordinary happens.

-Finally we looked at Datadog [Application Performance Monitoring (APM) offering](./apm_page.md) where we saw how to do some basic tracing of an application with minimal instrumentation.
+Finally we looked at the Datadog [Application Performance Monitoring (APM) offering](./apm_page.md) where we saw how to do some basic tracing of an application with minimal instrumentation.

 # Conclusion